Team4028/2022-Season/README.md

-### development branch
+### competition branch
-This branch is for development purposes; feel free to branch off and change as needed when doing any testing or development activities.
+Competition-ready code for 2022.